suchethsikha/food-recipe-mlops/README.md

 ---

-## 🔥 Future Improvements
+## 🔥 Stuff to do

-- Draw bounding boxes on the uploaded image.
+- Add a LLM either just to generate recipies/ to act as a chatbot.
-- Recommend recipes based on detected ingredients.
+- Check and update model to perfect inferences -- local
-- Add a cuisine selector (e.g., Indian, Keto, Vegan).
+- Run with ML flow running in GCP to track model training.
+Already have a sample ML Flow server running in GCP, will need to change URI.
+Quick win.
-- Deploy to GCP with a custom domain and SSL (production-ready version).
+- Check how to host the entire infrastructure since it's all local, do we move it to GCP, metaflow etc.
-- Add logging, monitoring, and alerts.
+- Currently the dataset is from RoboFlow

 ---